SalmaQueen/Node-rest-api/Backend/README.md

 -User Model to represent a collection of Users

--Ninja Model to represent collection of Ninjas
+-User Model to represent collection of Users

 [Schemas]